San Francisco's Prop-E Pros and Cons of the Soda Tax

 Why Your Support Matters DONATE

 A great danger faces our children and their children - and this danger is ubiquitous, often invisible, and even beloved.
 The Institute for Responsible Nutrition (IRN) is dedicated to providing solutions to the critical ‘adult-onset’ diabetes and obesity epidemic in kids.
 Because of issues in our food supply, half of the U.S. is in ill health.
 It doesn’t have to be this way and is unsustainable.
 Without health and well-being, we suffer, the economy suffers, and our healthcare system decays.
 With your support, and the collaboration of the scientific community, the IRN will reach millions with world-class educational media and bring together the world’s leading nutrition scientists, pediatricians, moms, corporate executives and others to take action.
 Science will be the executive producer while the IRN builds a community 100,000 people strong with the goal to re-frame and re-tool our food system to reverse childhood obesity and diabetes in children.
-Specifically, your support will make it possible for the IRN to build the world’s first Massive-Open-Online-Course (MOOC) that thoughtfully and deliberately illuminates and educates parents, children, and food producers on the impact of added sugar on health.
-This MOOC will change lives and accelerate the sea change occurring in our understanding of the science of sugar and its impact on metabolic health.
+Specifically, your support will make it possible for the IRN to build the world’s first Online Course that thoughtfully and deliberately illuminates and educates parents, children, and food producers on the impact of added sugar on health.
+This educational experience will change lives and accelerate the sea change occurring in our understanding of the science of sugar and its impact on metabolic health.
 This is one of the biggest and silent problems of our time.
 Please contribute and be part of the solution – it will only be possible with your support.
 Click here to make a donation now.

 FED UP The Movie